-Re equired communication Our reporting to you Те rms of engagement / Our responsibilities Audit Scotland Terms of nfirmation by the Audit Committee of acceptance of terms of engagement as written the engagement letter signed by both parties.
-Appointment letter - audit to be undertaken in accordance with the Code Οι r responsibilities are as set out in our engagement letter. of Audit Practice Pla anning and audit approach Annual Audit Plan mmunication of the planned scope and timing of the audit, any limitations and the nificant risks identified.
-Si gnificant findings from the audit Annual Audit Plan • Our view about the significant qualitative aspects of accounting practices including accounting policies, accounting estimates and financial statement disclosures Significant difficulties, if any, encountered during the audit Significant matters, if any, arising from the audit that were discussed with management Written representations that we are seeking Expected modifications to the audit report Other matters if any, significant to the oversight of the financial reporting process Annual Audit Report Go ing concern Annual Audit Report ents or conditions identified that may cast significant doubt on the entity's ability to ntinue as a going concern, including: • Whether the events or conditions constitute a material uncertainty • Whether the use of the going concern assumption is appropriate in the preparation and presentation of the financial statements • The adequacy of related disclosures in the financial statements Mi sstatements Annual Audit Report • Uncorrected misstatements and their effect on our audit opinion, unless prohibited by law or regulation • The effect of uncorrected misstatements related to prior periods • A request that any uncorrected misstatement be corrected • Corrected misstatements that are significant Material misstatements corrected by management .
-Material misstatements corrected by management Fr aud Annual Audit Report • Enquiries of the Audit Committee to determine whether they have knowledge of any actual, suspected or alleged fraud affecting the entity • Any fraud that we have identified or information we have obtained that indicates that a fraud may exist • Unless all of those charged with governance are involved in managing the entity, any identified or suspected fraud involving: a.
+Re quired communication Our reporting to you Tei rms of engagement / Our responsibilities Audit Scotland Terms of Confirmation by the Audit and Risk Committee of acceptance of terms of engagement as written in the engagement letter signed by both parties.
+Appointment letter - audit to be undertaken in accordance with the Code Ou r responsibilities are as set out in our engagement letter. of Audit Practice Pla nning and audit approach Annual Audit Plan mmunication of the planned scope and timing of the audit, any limitations and the nificant risks identified.
+Sig nificant findings from the audit Annual Audit Plan Our view about the significant qualitative aspects of accounting practices including accounting policies, accounting estimates and financial statement disclosures Significant difficulties, if any, encountered during the audit Significant matters, if any, arising from the audit that were discussed with management Written representations that we are seeking Expected modifications to the audit report Annual Audit Report Other matters if any, significant to the oversight of the financial reporting process Eve ents or conditions identified that may cast significant doubt on the entity's ability to attinue as a going concern, including: Whether the events or conditions constitute a material uncertainty Whether the use of the going concern assumption is appropriate in the preparation and presentation of the financial statements The adequacy of related disclosures in the financial statements Annual Audit Report Mis sstatements Annual Audit Report Uncorrected misstatements and their effect on our audit opinion, unless prohibited by law or regulation The effect of uncorrected misstatements related to prior periods A request that any uncorrected misstatement be corrected Corrected misstatements that are significant Material misstatements corrected by management Fra aud Annual Audit Report ..
+Enquiries of the Audit and Risk Committee to determine whether they have knowledge of any actual, suspected or alleged fraud affecting the entity Any fraud that we have identified or information we have obtained that indicates that a fraud may exist Unless all of those charged with governance are involved in managing the entity, any identified or suspected fraud involving: a.
 Management; b.
 Employees who have significant roles in internal control; or c.
-Others where the fraud results in a material misstatement in the financial statements • The nature, timing and extent of audit procedures necessary to complete the audit when fraud involving management is suspected • Any other matters related to fraud, relevant to Audit Committee responsibility
+Others where the fraud results in a material misstatement in the financial statements The nature, timing and extent of audit procedures necessary to complete the audit when fraud involving management is suspected Any other matters related to fraud, relevant to Audit and Risk Committee responsibility